dgloves/DSS-Gymnasium/Environment_basics.md

 The Master.dss file then calls all other name.dss files and sets the circuit up for use.

-2. Using the OpenDSSDirect interface, create a build_circuit.py file which performs similar operations to customize your circuit:
+2. Using the OpenDSSDirect interface, create a .py file which performs similar operations to customize your circuit.
+For template usage see the template file build_circuit.py

 Import packages
 ```python